LivePersonInc/knowledge-center-archive/pages/documents/Security & Regulations/Security/account-security-recommendations.md

 ## Step 1: Set your password policy

+{: .notice}
+To enable any of the following settings, please contact your LivePerson representative.

 The password policy settings provide more flexibility to define policies that match your corporate security requirements.
 Password policies enhance your system security by forcing users to create more complex passwords, or to change their passwords at regular intervals.

 | Setting | Description | LivePerson recommendation |